The MCAT is a lengthy test you must take to gain entry to medical school. Read on if you want to know what is on the MCAT.

 You can start studying for this section with practice questions from the AAMC here.

-CARS can be a difficult section because the way you approach the questions largely depends on the subject matter and how it fits into overarching categories.
+CARS can be a difficult section because the way you approach the questions largely depends on the MCAT subjects you’re addressing and how they fit into overarching categories.
 There is no specific content to study, but there are ways to handle the passages presented.

 Your approach to each question will also vary depending on what is asked.
 Some questions require you to infer based on the information provided, while others require understanding the author’s perspective and drawing a conclusion about the passage’s main idea.